The Orchid Dove Peristeria elata Flower of the Holy Spirit: Care and Cultivation

 Orchid Pollinating Bees

-Orchid Pollinating Bees belong to the corbiculate group of which all members are parasitic and have no “eusocial” behavior – social hierarchy.
-Most species are solitary, only a few species live in communities with some semblance of eusociality.
+Orchid-pollinating bees belong to the corbiculate group, of which all members are parasitic and have no “eusocial” behavior—social hierarchy.
+Most species are solitary, and only a few live in communities with some semblance of eusociality.

-In all, there are about 200 described species, distributed in five genera: Euglossa, Eulaema, Eufriesea, Exaerete, and Aglae, all found in Central and South America.
+There are about 200 described species distributed in five genera: Euglossa, Eulaema, Eufriesea, Exaerete, and Aglae.
+All are found in Central and South America.
 All genera except Eulaema are characterized by their bright metallic coloring, especially green, with gold and dark blue highlights.

-We hope you enjoyed our article on How to Grow Peristeria elata, the Holy Spirit Orchid – Easter Dove Orchid Cultivation – Flower of the Holy Spirit Care Guide.
+We hope you enjoyed our article on growing Peristeria elata, the Holy Spirit Orchid—Easter Dove Orchid Cultivation—Flower of the Holy Spirit Care Guide.
 Here is a video to enjoy with the Flower of the Holy Spirit.

 Are you an Orchids Lover?
 Here are Orchid’s Articles recommended for you: